ssifu/ssifu/README.md

 ## Hi there 👋

 My name is Samiul Baree Sifat.
-I recently graduated from Khulna University of Engineering & Technology.
-I am looking for an opportunity in the professional world to further increase my skills and contribute my knowledge so far.
+I graduated from Khulna University of Engineering & Technology.
+I am currently working as a System Engineer at bKash Limited where I work with distributed databases.
+I am currently learning about distributed databases and administration and maintenance of them.

-## 🔭 Some of my highlighted project links are:
+## 🔭 Some of my project links are:

 ### 🔍 Job Search
 - Repository: [Job Search](https://github.com/ssifu/job-search)